Monitoring Persons Who Are Starting HCV Treatment, Are on Treatment, or Have Completed Antiviral Therapy

 RECOMMENDED RATING

-Staging of hepatic fibrosis is essential prior to HCV treatment (see Testing and Linkage to Care and see When and in Whom to Treat).
+Staging of hepatic fibrosis is essential prior to HCV treatment (see Testing and Linkage to Care and When and in Whom to Treat).
+FIB-4 index is sufficient to identify persons with and without advanced fibrosis/cirrhosis for the purpose of selecting a DAA regimen.
+I, C

-Assessment of potential drug-drug interactions with concomitant medications is recommended prior to starting DAA therapy and, when possible, an interacting co-medication should be stopped or switched to an alternative with less risk for potential interaction during HCV treatment.
+Assessment of potential drug-drug interactions with an individual’s concomitant prescription medications, over-the-counter medications, and herbal supplements is required prior to starting DAA therapy.
+When possible, an interacting co-medication should be stopped or switched to an alternative with less risk for potential interaction during HCV treatment.
 (See Table of Drug Interactions with Direct-Acting Antivirals and Selected Concomitant Medications below or use an online resource such as University of Liverpool interaction checker.)
+I, C

-Patients should be educated about the proper administration of DAA medications (eg, dose, frequency of medicines, food effects, missed doses, adverse events, etc), the crucial importance of adherence, and the need to inform the healthcare provider about any changes to their medication regimen.
+Health care practitioners should educate persons who will receive HCV therapy about DAA medication administration (eg, dose, frequency, food coadministration requirements, management for missed doses, potential adverse events), the crucial importance of adherence, and the need to inform their health care practitioners about any changes to their medication regimen.
+I, C

 The following laboratory tests are recommended within 6 months prior to starting DAA therapy: